 What type of website is it?

 If it is a business website, use ‘.co.nz’ for New Zealand.
-In New Zealand we now have the top level domain names, ie, ‘.nz’ so a ‘.nz’ website could be anything, be it – an organisation, a school, a network, etc. ‘.org’ denotes an organisation website, ‘.net’ a network, ‘.school.nz’ shows it’s a school in New Zealand.
+In New Zealand we now have the shorter .nz domain names.
+A ‘.nz’ website could be anything – an organisation, a school, a network, etc. ‘.org’ denotes an organisation website, ‘.net’ a network, ‘.school.nz’ shows it’s a school in New Zealand.
 There are other ‘global’ domain names as well with extensions like .xyz, .store, .kiwi, .clinic, .cafe and many more.
 Often, these are more expensive.

 A domain name must be renewed before it expires.
 Renewals could be annually or in multiple years.
 Jade can help you register your domain name/s if you are having a website designed by us.
 It will be registered with you as the registrant so it belongs to you.
 Email mailboxes can be set-up using your domain name, eg – firstname.lastname@example.org